audaciousaretes/Notes/week01/Session01-00.md

 1. Open up Terminal.app.
 If you have any trouble here, go through the command-line prework.
 1. Run `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` and follow all the prompts.
 1. Run `brew doctor`
-1. Run `brew install readline git python3 direnv`
+1. Run `brew install readline git`

 ## Setup SSH keys

 > SSH keys are a way for two computers to communicate with each other securely without having to ask a user for their username and password.

 Create an SSH key (do not give it a password when it asks for one) Run `ssh-keygen` in your terminal.

 ## Setup a Github.com account

 > We'll be using git heavily for version control as well as submitting homework assignments. github.com is a free platform that hosts your git version controlled codebases.

 Create an account on [github.com](http://www.github.com) and follow Step 4 for adding your SSH key to your Github account.
 Let me know your username via slack.

 ## Learning the Command Line
 `pwd` [present working directory] - to see the full path of what directory you're working out of `ls` - Lists the files and directories in your present working directory `cd` [change directory] - this command followed by an argument of what directory you want to change into changes your present working directory